oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 ### On Windows*

 1. Change to the sample directory.
-2. Build the program for the Intel® Agilex 7® device family, which is the default.
+2. Build the program for the Intel® Agilex® 7 device family, which is the default.
    ```
    mkdir build
    cd build